 Distribution is increasing for craft beers (as well as many imports).
 There’s more choice.
-Spirits and wine are increasing.
+Spirits and wine are growing.

-The takeaway from this beer rebranding market study it is this— Brand as it is used now doesn’t move market share.
-The art of brand as it reflects whom the customer aspires to be is practiced by few.
+The takeaway from this beer rebranding market study; is this— as it is now, the brand doesn’t move market share.
+The art of brand as it reflects who the customer aspires to be is practiced by few.

 A few winning beer brands

-Only Corona, Stella, Guinness and a handful of craft beers use brand in this way..
-Budweiser, as a parent brand, is the standard bearer of this art by playing its market leadership (read: heritage) beautifully.
+Only Corona, Stella, Guinness, and a handful of craft beers use a brand in this way.
+Budweiser is the standard-bearer of this art as a parent brand by playing its market leadership (read: heritage) beautifully.

 But it’s a new world in which beer faces more competitors and increased challenges from spirits and wine.

-In fact, the one in the most trouble, Miller Lite, has the greatest opportunity.
-The beer is basically carrying empty luggage.
+The one in the most trouble, Miller Lite, has the most significant opportunity.
+The beer is carrying empty luggage.
 It can still fill it up, but time is wasting.
-To us its own old ad language, it’s time for Miller to “man up.”
+To us, its old ad language, it’s time for Miller to “find courage.”